palladius/ricsparkle/README.md

 Beware!
 =======

 Riccardo, remember this is open source.
-No porn here ;)
+No private or illegal things here ;)

 Resources
 =========